tushar994/trobama-game/README.md

 as you progress, you get more points for crossing each obstacle

 #starting screen

 This scree shows the results of the previous game.
 If the game has been freshly opened, it shows zero points for each player, and says that it's a draw

 #swapping between players

 Whenever a player loses a life, or crosses a level, the players swap, This is better than another way, in which players switch only when the first player loses all his lives,as in this way, everyone stays stuck to the game(unless they die :| )

+#How to run

+To run, clone this on your local machine, go into